 Just before Christmas 2019, I took a leap of faith and placed the first order for the outsourced Gloss product.
 When it arrived, the first tins started quietly going out to retailers.

-In January 2020, the order for the MicroCrystalline product and Gold was made.
-See below for info about the Embellishing Waxes.
+In January 2020, the MicroCrystalline product and Gold order was made.
+Please have a look below for info about the Embellishing Waxes.

-Buying in months worth of stock in advance is very expensive as I’m sure you can imagine!
+Buying months worth of stock in advance is very expensive, as you can imagine!
 And what do you do when you spend a lot of money?
-Well, on the one hand, you save some money somewhere and on the other, you bring in more staff!
+Well, on the one hand, you save some money somewhere, and on the other, you bring in more staff!

 Don’t forget to look us up on Facebook, Instagram and YouTube – there’s plenty of content out there, and plenty more to come, too.